luluzhou1/alinush.github.io/_includes/refs.md

 [^BH01]: **A Survey on IQ Cryptography**, by Johannes Buchmann and Safuat Hamdy, *in In Proceedings of Public Key Cryptography and Computational Number Theory*, 2001

+[^BHHplus14e]: **SPHINCS: practical stateless hash-based signatures**, by Daniel J.  Bernstein and Daira Hopwood and Andreas Hülsing and Tanja Lange and Ruben Niederhagen and Louiza Papachristodoulou and Michael Schneider and Peter Schwabe and Zooko Wilcox-O'Hearn, *in Cryptology ePrint Archive, Paper 2014/795*, 2014, [[URL]](https://eprint.iacr.org/2014/795)

 [^BHKS18]: **Signatures with Flexible Public Key: Introducing Equivalence Classes for Public Keys**, by Michael Backes and Lucjan Hanzlik and Kamil Kluczniak and Jonas Schneider, *in Cryptology ePrint Archive, Report 2018/191*, 2018, [[URL]](https://eprint.iacr.org/2018/191)

 [^BHRplus20]: **Public-Coin Zero-Knowledge Arguments with (almost) Minimal Time and Space Overheads**, by Alexander R. Block and Justin Holmgren and Alon Rosen and Ron D. Rothblum and Pratik Soni, *in Cryptology ePrint Archive, Report 2020/1425*, 2020, [[URL]](https://eprint.iacr.org/2020/1425)

 [^BHRplus21e]: **Time- and Space-Efficient Arguments from Groups of Unknown Order**, by Alexander R. Block and Justin Holmgren and Alon Rosen and Ron D. Rothblum and Pratik Soni, *in Cryptology ePrint Archive, Report 2021/358*, 2021, [[URL]](https://ia.cr/2021/358)

+[^BHS22e]: **Weighted Secret Sharing from Wiretap Channels**, by Fabrice Benhamouda and Shai Halevi and Lev Stambler, *in Cryptology ePrint Archive, Paper 2022/1578*, 2022, [[URL]](https://eprint.iacr.org/2022/1578)

 [^BHvOS12]: **The Quest to Replace Passwords: A Framework for Comparative Evaluation of Web Authentication Schemes**, by J. Bonneau and C. Herley and P. C. v.
 Oorschot and F. Stajano, *in 2012 IEEE Symposium on Security and Privacy*, 2012